edgeimpulse/ai-labeling-zero-shot-object-detector-owl-vit/README.md

     > **Important:** The Beam endpoint changes between deploys.
 To later update the Beam endpoint, go to your Edge Impulse organization, then **Custom blocks > Transformation**, find the block, click the three dots, and override the endpoint under "Additional environment variables".

-3. Afterwards, you can run your block through **Data acquisition > AI Actions** in any Edge Impulse project.
+3. Afterwards, you can run your block through **Data acquisition > AI labeling** in any Edge Impulse project.

 ### Proposed changes